cinc2023/cinc2023.github.io/pages/travel.md

 ## <a name="visa"></a>Visa Information
 To visit to the U.S. for CinC 2023 conference, you might need to apply for **[B-1 visa classification](../travel/#b1)** which is for business travelers to attend a conference.
-International travelers planning to visit the U.S. for business purpose may be able to get a visa waiver if they meet the **[Visa Waiver Program (VWP)](../travel/#vwp)** requirements.
 These are the steps you should take:\
 **1. Find out if you need a visa**\
 Check to see if your country participates in the [U.S. Visa Waiver Program (VWP)](https://www.dhs.gov/visa-waiver-program-requirements){: target="_blank"}.
 If you don't see your country listed, you will need a B-1 visa to attend the conference.